Education - Dyslexia and Specific Learning Difficulties (SpLD)

 • access information about local jobs specialising in work in the sector.

-This course is pending accreditation by the British Dyslexia Association.
-It includes the supervised teaching and assessment work that would meet the criteria for Accredited Teacher/Practitioner Status (ATS/APS) after Year 1 and Associate Membership of the BDA (AMBDA) after Year 2.
-If accredited, you’ll also meet the criteria for an Assessment Practicing Certificate (APC) after Year 2, which will allow you to assess children for dyslexia.
-If accredited, you can organise this through the course for an additional administration fee to the BDA.
+This course is accredited by the British Dyslexia Association.
+It includes the supervised teaching and assessment work to meet the criteria for Accredited Teacher/Practitioner Status (ATS/APS) in Year 1 and Associate Membership of the BDA (AMBDA) in Year 2.
+If you meet the criteria for AMBDA you can also apply for an Assessment Practicing Certificate (APC).
+You will then be able to assess children for dyslexia.
+You can apply for these accreditations for an additional administration fee to the BDA.

 Attend an open day or webinar Ask a question Order a prospectus